raminmardani/QA-LLM-RAG/README.md

 cd QA-LLM-RAG
 ```

+3. Replace your API keys:

+You need to replace your API keys of HuggingFace and OpenAI in the variables.env file to be able to run this model without error.

-3. Deploy the docker locally:
+4. Deploy the docker locally:

 ```bash
 docker-compose up --build